Vedant021004/Tensorflow/README.md

   ↓
 ReLU

-cannot generally be collapsed into one linear equation.
+The network becomes capable of representing nonlinear relationships.

-That's where much of the expressive power comes from.
+And this leads us to the perfect example...

-06 — XOR: The Cleanest Hidden-Layer Example
+06 — 🧩 XOR: Why Hidden Neurons Are Useful

-Consider:
+Consider XOR:

 x₁

 x₂

-XOR
+Output

 0